kkluzek/finrl/memory-bank/activeContext.md

 - The existing `CryptoEnv` in `finrl/meta/env_cryptocurrency_trading/env_multiple_crypto.py` will be our starting point
 - We'll need to create a more realistic trading model that accounts for slippage and funding rates
 - Integration with RLlib will be crucial for training with attention-based networks

-## Next Steps

-1. Begin implementation of the base environment structure
-2. Design the creative components (slippage model, funding rate implementation, observation space)
-3. Proceed with development of the core environment mechanics